 Click on New node and enter IP address of the second node (next image)

-Click on the red floppy disk to save the configuration (previous image)
+Then click on the red floppy disk to save the configuration (next image)

-In the Configuration tab, click on farm.safe then enter farm as the module name and Confirm (next images with farm instead of xxx)
+In the Configuration tab, click on farm.safe (xxx.safe in the next image) then enter farm as the module name and Confirm (the console finds farm.safe in the demo/ directory that you previously filled in the Installation tab)

 Click on Validate (next image)